polterguy/hyper-core/README.md

 Hyper Core is a MySQL ORM library, built as a generic HTTP REST web service.
-This allows you to build your front end, towards a mature, reusable, and secure back end, that automatically takes care of common security issues, such as SQL insertion attacks, and authorisation and authentication.
-Hyper Core is a a [Phosphorus Five](https://github.com/polterguy/phosphorusfive) module, and hence requires you to use Phosphorus Five as your core.
+This allows you to build your front end, towards a mature, reusable, and secure back end, that automatically takes care of common security issues, such as SQL injection attacks, and authorisation and authentication.
+Hyper Core is a a [Phosphorus Five](https://github.com/polterguy/phosphorusfive) module, and hence requires you to use Phosphorus Five as your core, but does not impose any requirements towards your front at all, and can just as well be consumed by thick clients, in addition to JavaScript based front ends - As long as the front end can handle JSON and create HTTP REST invocations.

 ## MySQL CRUD operations